 RI Criminal Records

-Criminal records also known as police records, summarizes the criminal history of an individual.
+Criminal records also known as police records summarizes the criminal history of an individual.
 These records are most commonly used in background checks by potential employers and lending institutions looking to evaluate the credibility of an applicant.
-In the United States there are three levels of criminal records including local, state and federal records.
+In the United States, there are three levels of criminal records including local, state and federal records.
 Criminal records provide a detailed look into a person’s background.
 The records are not solely used for employment or lending.
 The records can also be used in reviewing applicants for travel visas, security clearances, adoption and more.

-Each level of government maintain and update digital databases of criminal records.
+Each level of government maintains and update digital databases of criminal records.
 Often times these databases enable agencies to share valuable information.
-In some instances the records are made available to the public.
+In some instances, the records are made available to the public.
 At the federal level, criminal records are much more extensive and detailed.
 The federal database serves as a centralized hub for smaller agencies on both state and local levels to disseminate their reports to.

 Tips for Erasing or Removing Criminal Records in Rhode Island

 - You can remove arrests and convictions from a criminal record in RI.

 - The legal term for erasing your RI criminal record is called expungement.

 - Only first-time offenders can file a motion for expungement in RI.